Inverse limit

-In mathematics, the inverse limit (also called the projective limit) is a construction that allows one to "glue together" several related objects, the precise gluing process being specified by morphisms between the objects.
-Thus, inverse limits can be defined in any category although their existence depends on the category that is considered.
-They are a special case of the concept of limit in category theory.
+In mathematics, an inverse limit (also called a projective limit) is a construction that allows one to "glue together" several related objects, the precise gluing process being specified by morphisms between the objects.
+Inverse limits can be defined in any category, although their existence depends on the category that is considered.
+They are a special case of the concept of a limit in category theory.

-By working in the dual category, that is by reversing the arrows, an inverse limit becomes a direct limit or inductive limit, and a limit becomes a colimit.
+By working in the dual category—that is, by reversing the arrows—an inverse limit becomes a direct limit or inductive limit, and a limit becomes a colimit.

 Formal definition

 Algebraic objects

 We start with the definition of an inverse system (or projective system) of groups and homomorphisms.
 Let $(I, \leq)$ be a directed poset (not all authors require I to be directed).
-Let (A_{i})_{i∈I} be a family of groups and suppose we have a family of homomorphisms $f_{ij}: A_j \to A_i$ for all $i \leq j$ (note the order) with the following properties:
+Let $(A_i)_{i\in I}$ be a family of groups and suppose we have a family of homomorphisms $f_{ij}: A_j \to A_i$ for all $i \leq j$ (note the order) with the following properties: